-- Every year there are approximately 16,000 hospitalizations as a result of traumatic head injuries.2 - Every day in Canada there are approximately 42 hospital admissions for traumatic brain injuries.2 - > Twice as many males as females experience brain injuries. - Saskatchewan Government Insurance (SGI) has provided funding for the Partnership Project since 1996. - Saskatchewan Health and SGI provide funding for the Community Injury Prevention Grants Program. - The ABI Partnership Project hosts an annual brain injury conference called "Brain Trust".
+- > Close to 4% of the Canadian population lives with a brain injury. - Over 20,000 Canadians are hospitalized each year due to traumatic brain injuries. - > Twice as many males as females experience brain injuries. - Saskatchewan Government Insurance (SGI) has provided funding for the ABI Partnership since 1996. - SGI and the Saskatchewan Ministry of Health provide funding for the Community Injury Prevention Grants Program.